-If the coordinating investigator or any other person responsible for the trial leaves the trial site, the Danish Health and Medicines Authority must be informed as to whom is to replace them, and the sponsor must submit an amendment of the EudraCT application form and related XML file to the Danish Health and Medicines Authority.
+If the coordinating investigator or any other person responsible for the trial leaves the trial site, the Danish Medicines Agency must be informed as to whom is to replace them, and the sponsor must submit an amendment of the EudraCT application form and related XML file to the Danish Medicines Agency.
 The form (see Appendix 6) can be downloaded as a Word file from http://eudract.ema.europa.eu/document.html.
 Pharmaceutical companies can use our DKMAnet extranet to submit this notification.
 For more information, please see: Clinical trial applications via DKMAnet

 Please also see the guidelines for application for authorisation of clinical trials, amendments and declaration of the end of the trials (CT 1), along with the guidelines for the EudraCT Database (CT 5).
 These guidelines are available at the following websites: The Commission's website http://ec.europa.eu/enterprise/pharmaceuticals/eudralex/homev10.htm.

 The application must include (only one copy of each appendix):

 - a covering letter, e.g. on specific conditions which should be known to the Danish Medicines Agency along with a list of appendices (possibly with a reference to the above-mentioned table of contents, Appendix 10)